Can I Still Plant

 There are a few things we should all keep in mind before we get started.

 - Choose the Right Plant for the Right Place.
-If you have a sunny dry spot you are looking to fill, choose a tree, shrub or perennial that will be happiest in those conditions.
-This dramatically improves the chances for success.
+If you have a sunny dry spot you are looking to fill, choose a tree, shrub, or perennial that will be happiest in those conditions.
+This dramatically improves the chances of success.
 If you are unsure of your requirements please see a Van Wilgen’s plant expert and we will gladly work with you.

 - Add Van Wilgen’s Jump Start starter fertilizer or our organic option, VW Root Boost to the hole when planting.
 Making sure it comes into contact with the root system.
 Both are formulated to get the fine feeder roots of newly planted plants into action.

 - Mix Van Wilgen’s Premium Planting Mix with your existing soil.
 If you just added nice new soil, not incorporating any native soil, the roots will stop dead in their tracks once they outgrow the pocket of nice new soil.

 - Backfill the hole with your soil mixture, tamping the soil as you fill to eliminate any air pockets.
 Add a 2-3” layer of mulch around the base of the plant.
 Make sure to leave the stem or trunk flare exposed.
 Over mulching can lead to its own set of problems.

 - Water the base of the plant thoroughly.
 Avoid overhead watering.
 Your new plants will need a deep soaking two to three times a week for the first season, depending on water.
 Please visit vanwilgens.com for a watering guide that will take all the guesswork out of watering your new summer plantings.

 Now it’s time to sit back and enjoy your new plantings and some warm summer weather!